 Blue Ocean aims to deliver a great experience around Pipeline and compatibility with any freestyle jobs you already have configured in your Jenkins instance.
 However, you will not benefit from the features built for Pipelines, for example Pipeline visualization.

 Blue Ocean was designed to be extensible, so that the Jenkins community could extend Blue Ocean functionality.
 While there will not be any further functionalities added to Blue Ocean, it still provides Pipeline visualization and other features that users find valuable.

 Extensibility is a core feature of Jenkins and being able to extend the Blue Ocean UI is equally important.

 <ExtensionPoint name=..> can be used in the markup of Blue Ocean, leaving places for plugins to contribute to the UI.

-This means plugins can have their own Blue Ocean extension points, just like they can in the Jenkins classic UI.
+This means plugins can have their own Blue Ocean extension points.

 Blue Ocean itself is implemented using these extension points.

 Blue Ocean is built as a collection of Jenkins plugins.